zephyrproject-rtos/zephyr/doc/collaboration/documentation/modular.rst

   with a third-person present-tense verb, as in Specifies..., Defines..., Creates....

-* Use "See :ref:`cross-references`" for cross-references to supporting tasks and concepts.
+* Use "See :ref:`cross`" for cross-references to supporting tasks and concepts.

 Module Structure
 ****************